trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 * We have seen how Rust gives compile errors when you do not correctly manage your memory
-* Using this we can say, with confidence, that our code does not have any of these kinds bugs
+* Using this we can say, with confidence, that our code does not have any of these kinds bugs:
   * Use after free
   * Double free
   * Null pointer dereference
   * Buffer overflows (with slices)
   * Race conditions

 <!--
+BvG: I would skip race conditions, too complicated for this stage.

 * With all this machinery setup we can prevent whole classes of bugs, they simply cannot happen because programs that would contain those bugs would not compile